Network-Rail-Business-Systems/user-login/README.md

 To get the user login functionality up and running, follow these steps:

-1. In your User model or any other model you want to use for authentication, must implement the ```ExistingUser``` interface and use one of the provided traits (LdapUniqueIdentifier, DbUniqueIdentifier) to retrieve the unique identifier.
+1. In your User model or any other model you want to use for authentication, must implement the `ExistingUser` interface and use one of the provided traits (LdapUniqueIdentifier, HasGuidInDatabase) to retrieve the unique identifier.

 ```
 <?php